Aluminum Chromate Conversion Process

 Chromate conversion is the most common type of conversion coating that helps prevent corrosion on metals.
 The chromate conversion process provides corrosion resistance and conductivity without creating buildup.
-This low-cost process primer is used for paint, lacquer, or rubber bonding and is used primarily on Aluminum.
+This process primer is cost-effective and used for bonding paint, lacquer, or rubber primarily on aluminum.

 Here at Midwest Metal Products, we provide our own chromate conversion chem-film line to provide our customers with the most corrosion-resistant coating available.

 - RoHS/REACH-compliant chem-film

 - NADCAP Certified

 - Eliminates powdery areas, breaks, and scratches

 - Improves adhesion of finish primers and paints

 Step 1: We begin our process by having the surface of the metal thoroughly cleaned and polished.
 It is essential to carry out this pretreatment to ensure that metals retain their anti-corrosive properties even when subjected to extreme temperatures or humidity.
 The chromate coatings can then self-heal these climate assaults and surface scratches.